gabrieldemarmiesse/PEP-draft-multiple-dispatcher/README.rst

   @multiple_dispatcher
   def some_multiple_dispatch_mechanism(func: Callable[P, T]) -> Callable[P, T]:
-      def wrapper(*args: P.args, **kwargs: P.kwargs) -> T:
-          for overloaded_func in get_overload(func):
+      """This function will very likely be declared in a Python package""" def wrapper(*args: P.args, **kwargs: P.kwargs) -> T: for overloaded_func in get_overload(func):
               if args_kwargs_are_matching_the_overload(args, kwargs, overloaded_func):